What’s Right With the Government?

 This means that the most important decision you face is not what candidates you should vote for, but who is going to be the Lord of your life.
 Jesus Christ can do for you and your family many things that the government can never do.
 The Bible says, “It is better to take refuge in the Lord than to trust in princes” (Psalm 118:9).
 Your happiness doesn’t depend on whether the right people are running the government for the next few years.
 Your ultimate happiness depends on whether Jesus is running your life.
 Politicians come and go, but the Kingdom of God lasts forever.

-Once we know the Lord, then we also begin to relate to the government in a healthier way because we recognize what’s right with the government: God has established it for an important purpose.
-So we submit to the government and obey its laws (unless, of course, a particular law is in direct conflict with God’s law.)
-We submit not simply because we’re scared of being punished, but because it’s right and we want to please God.
+Once we know the Lord, we can also relate to the government in a healthier way because we recognize what’s right with the government: God has established it for an important purpose.
+So we submit to the government and obey its laws (unless, of course, a particular law is in direct conflict with God’s law).
+We submit not just because we’re scared of being punished, but because it’s right and pleasing to God.
 As the Bible puts it, “Therefore, it is necessary to submit to the authorities, not only because of possible punishment, but also because of conscience.”

 In a country with free elections and free speech, we do more than submit, of course.
-Some of us actually run for office, and all of us can have a hand in choosing who will represent us as leaders and have a voice in holding them accountable to what God expects of government.
+Some of us run for political office and win.
+All of us have a hand in choosing who will represent us as leaders.
+All of us have a voice in holding them accountable to what God expects of government.
 In other words, we ourselves have a role to play as governing authorities.

-As Christian citizens, we should use this power wisely.
-We don’t want our government to force people to follow Jesus; that’s not the government’s job.
+As a Christian, I want to use this power wisely.
+I don’t want government to force people to follow Jesus; that’s not the government’s job.
 This doesn’t mean, however, that Christian people should stay out of politics, or that our beliefs about right and wrong should have nothing to do with the way we vote.
-The Bible teaches us the dignity and value of every human life, and it’s the task of government to protect the lives and defend the basic rights of all people.
-That’s why Christians urged the government to abolish slavery; that’s why Christians pressured the government to affirm civil rights; that’s why many Christians today want the government to protect unborn children by putting a stop to abortion.
+The Bible teaches us the value of every human life, and it’s the task of government to protect the lives and defend the basic rights of all people.
+That’s why Christians urged the government to abolish slavery; that’s why Christians pressured the government to affirm civil rights; that why many Christians today want the government to protect unborn children by putting a stop to abortion.
 It’s not a matter of forcing religion on people; it is simply protecting vulnerable people from being exploited or destroyed by others.
 We start by recognizing what’s right with the government, and then we do what we can to make it better yet.

 There’s another way we can support our leaders, according to the Bible, perhaps the most important of all, and that is to pray for them.
-Let’s do that right now.
+Please do that right now.